Ayed86/pdsnd_github/README.md

 ###About me
 Ayed mushabbab alqahtani, I am intersted in learning a new technology.
 ###Author
-the Author is Ayed musabbab AlQahtani, intersted in learning a new technology.
+the Author is Ayed musabbab AlQahtani, intersted in learning a new technology